sotalya/tucuxi-core/README.rst

 Tucuxi-core takes advantage of other Open Source projects:

-- boost
+- boost 1.83
-- botan
+- botan 2.19.3
 - cxxopts
 - date
-- eigen
+- eigen 3.3.8
-- fructose
+- fructose 1.3
 - rapidxml
 - rapidjson
 - spdlog
 - TinyJS

-Currently, the useful code is embeded within our repo, except for date.
+Currently, the useful code is embedded within our repo, except for date.
 It may change in the future.

 Compilation